-Exchange of the Old Notes
+Exchange of the other Old Notes

-Based on applicable IRS guidance, Verizon treated the exchange of the Old Notes for New Notes as recapitalizations.
+While not free from doubt, Verizon intends to treat all of the other series of Old Notes and the New Notes exchanged therefor as securities, and to treat the exchange of such series of Old Notes for New Notes as recapitalizations.
 Recapitalizations generally do not result in the recognition of gain or loss, subject to certain exceptions.
 However, under the rules applicable to recapitalizations, a holder recognizes gain equal to the lesser of (i) the cash amount received (not including any Accrued Coupon Payment or Rounding Payment) plus the fair market value of the "excess principal" amount received (collectively, "boot"), or (ii) the gain realized by the holder.
 The excess principal amount is the excess of the principal amount of New Notes received for a given series of Old Notes over the principal amount of such series of Old Notes surrendered for those New Notes.
 The gain realized by a holder is equal to the excess of (i) the issue price of the New Notes received in exchange for Old Notes of a given series, plus any cash received (not including any Accrued Coupon Payment or Rounding Payment) with respect to such series of Old Notes over (ii) the holder's adjusted tax basis in such series of Old Notes that are surrendered in the exchange.

-A holder's initial tax basis in the portion of New Notes that are not treated as boot is the same as the holder's tax basis in the Old Notes allocated thereto, increased by the amount of gain recognized by the holder in the exchange, if any, and decreased by the amount of boot that is received by the holder and by any basis allocated to any fractional portion of New Notes for which a rounding payment is received.
+A holder's initial tax basis in the portion of New Notes that are not treated as boot is the same as the holder's tax basis in the Old Notes allocated thereto, increased by the amount of gain recognized by the holder in the exchange, if any, and decreased by the amount of boot that is received by the holder and by any basis allocated to any fractional portion of New Notes for which a Rounding Payment is received.
 The portion of the New Notes treated as boot has an initial tax basis in a holder's hands equal to the fair market value of those New Notes.